mosip/documentation/docs/sandbox-details/README.md

 # Sandbox Details

-Are you a partner looking to integrate Inji?
+Are you a partner looking to integrate with us and explore **Inji**?
 We invite you to connect with us by completing the [form](https://forms.gle/WvKajxxZ6Jy2K5TM6) here.
 This will assist us in facilitating a seamless integration with our designated sandbox environments.

 ## Collab